 Visit the Reading Abbey Quarter and learn about its fascinating 900 years of history.
-Discover Abbey objects at Reading Museum in the permanent Reading Abbey display and other galleries.
+Discover the history of Reading's royal abbey through objects at Reading Museum in the permanent Reading Abbey display and other galleries.
 Explore the layers of history in the Abbey Quarter or even see conservation in action at the Abbey Ruins.

 The Reading Abbey Ruins are currently closed to the public whilst vital conservation work is completed.
 The Ruins can still be viewed from various points around the perimeter during this period.

 Although the Ruins of Reading Abbey are currently closed for conservation until summer 2018, many parts are still visible from surrounding public paths.
 Take a walk and experience the former scale of this royal Abbey.
 If you visit during the week you may even see the conservation team working on protecting the ruins so that they can be re-opened.

 There are remains of the south transept (the arms that project at right angles from the church, forming a cross shape), the treasury, the chapter house (where the monks all met together), the dormitory and the refectory (the dining room).

 You can also see the mill arch over the Holy Brook.
 This is the only remaining part of what was once the mill for Reading Abbey.
 The mill was in use until the twentieth century!
 You can find it just off Abbey Street, behind ‘The Blade’ office building.